StarWarsSimba/Anagrams/docs/HOWTO-anagram.md

 default values, so we can omit them when we call the `search` function if the defaults are acceptable.

+Note that the `candidates` argument for `search` is a list of `LetterBag` objects, rather than a list of strings.
+Also we made the `take` method in class `LetterBag` operate on a pair of `LetterBags` (`self` and `other`) rather than a `LetterBag` and a `str`.
+Because this recursive search may consider the same word many times, in different combinations with others, it is worthwhile to convert the whole word list to `LetterBag` objects just once before searching.

 Once we've got the basic algorithm working, we will find that our biggest problem is often producing _too many_ boring combinations of short words.
 We'll use the `seed` argument in a refinement shortly, and use `limit` to prevent it from spewing thousands and thousands of anagrams.
-But first, we need to make it work.
+But first, we need to make the basic algorithm work.

 To test our algorithm before we have put various spew-limiting measures in place, we will initially test with a tiny list of candidate words.
 In `data/cs_sample.txt` we find this